shootismoke/mobile-app/README.md

 | Staging         | v1.3.0  | Latest version currently in development: newest features, may contain bugs. | `https://exp.host/@amaurymartiny/shoot-i-smoke`                            |

 ## :hammer: Build it yourself

-If you would like to help coding please read on.

-### :runner: Getting Started

 Before developing the app, you need to fetch your own API tokens for the following services: